Lake Léman: jewel between the Alps and the French Riviera.

 Activities around the lake

-Boating and leisure
+Boating and pleasure boating

-Hiking and leisure activities
+Hiking and leisure

 In winter, the region becomes a playground for winter sports, with Swiss and French resorts offering skiing, snowboarding, and other activities.